cmu-sei/iides/documentation/WhitePaper.md

 The schema does not require inclusion of an incident entity.
 However, we strongly recommend including the incident entity&mdash;with null fields if necessary (except for `id`)&mdash;as it provides the connective glue between the other components of IIDES and will allow for organizations to consistently share incidents, should the need arise.

 The relationships specified in IIDES are detailed in the description of each component as well as in the IIDES [ERD](../UML/out/) files.
-Implementations can more tightly constrain the relationships, should they have a need to do so, for example by requiring every incident have at least one insider, organization, and target.
+Implementations can more tightly constrain the relationships, should they have a need to do so, for example by requiring every incident to have at least one insider, organization, and target.
 Implementations should not define the relationships more loosely, for example by allowing an incident to have multiple detection components.
 Doing so would result in a non-conformant implementation.

 We provided a generic [relationship struct](structs/relationship.md) for connecting entities to one another as specified by the relationships in the schema.
 For example, the generic relationship struct would be used to connect an insider entity with a job entity.
 Some relationships have additional properties relevant to the relationship and are therefore specified separately from the generic relationship struct in IIDES.
 These include [Collusion](structs/collusion.md), organization [ownership](structs/org-owner.md) by an insider, and [relationships between organizations](structs/org-relationship.md).